This information explains the flu (influenza), including how it’s spread and how you can lower your risk of getting it.

 - Anyone entering your room will need to clean their hands with soap and water or an alcohol-based hand sanitizer before going into and after leaving your room.
 There will be a sign on your door as a reminder.

 - Anyone entering your room will need to wear a mask, yellow gown, and gloves while in your room.
 These are available outside of your room.
 There will be a sign on your door as a reminder.

 - If you leave your room for tests, you must wear a mask, yellow gown, and gloves.

-- You will not be able to walk around your unit, or go to the following areas of the hospital:
+You won’t be able to walk around your unit or go to the following areas of the hospital:

 - Pantry on your unit

 - Pediatric recreation areas on M9 and the Pediatric Ambulatory Care Center (PACC)

 - Any other public area of the hospital

 You can have art or massage therapy in your room while following these safety measures.

 You can stop following these safety measures when you can no longer pass the infection to others.
 Your healthcare team will let you know when it’s safe to do so.